86Box/docs/settings/sound.rst

 Innovation SSI-2001
 -------------------

-Emulate the **Innovation SSI-2001** ISA sound card, based on the MOS Technology 6581 chip commonly known as the Commodore SID.
+Emulate the **Innovation SSI-2001** ISA sound card, based on the MOS Technology 6581 chip (commonly known as the Commodore SID) and supported by a limited number of games.

 SID emulation is provided by the `reSID <http://www.zimmers.net/anonftp/pub/cbm/crossplatform/emulators/resid/>`_ library.

 CMS / Game Blaster
 ------------------

-Emulate the **Creative Music System** or **Game Blaster** ISA sound card, based on dual Philips SAA1099 sound chips.
+Emulate the **Creative Music System** or **Game Blaster** ISA sound card, based on dual Philips SAA1099 sound chips and supported by some games.

 Gravis Ultrasound
 -----------------